oamg/leapp/docs/source/working-with-workflows.md

 ```

-## Testing workflow execution
+## Testing the workflow execution

-If you would like to test the execution of workflows you can use the snactor tool.
+To test the execution of workflows, use the snactor tool.

-Here the snactor tool is run with the above workflow in the tutorial project which contains the HostnameScanner
+The snactor tool is run with the above workflow in the tutorial project, which contains the HostnameScanner
 and IpResolver actors.

 ```shell